mgks/exit-zero/README.md

 ## Why not `|| true`?
 *   `|| true` doesn't work in standard Windows cmd.exe.
 *   `|| true` can be confusing in complex `npm run` chains.
-*   `exit-zero` is explicit: you are intentionally suppressing the failure.
+*   `force-exit-zero` is explicit: you are intentionally suppressing the failure.

 ## License